accontent/templates/README.md

-# templates
+# AC Content Templates

-This repository contains the HTML templates and asset files
+These templates are used to convert markdown to HTML for use on Brightspace.